fenio/ugly-nas/README.md

 ### Why is it ugly?

 Well to be honest it's not so ugly anymore.

-But when I started it looked ugly and I liked that name.
+But early case versions were really [ugly](/old) and when I eventually created decent looking case I decided to leave its name.

-Case was redesigned and now it looks pretty good.
-But feel free to see previous attempts and [past](/case) evolution And yeah it looked ugly.

 ### So how does it look now?